[Revised for ONE WORD 2023]

 Resolutions or One Word?

-Instead of yearly resolutions, though, many people (myself included) choose One Word for the year.
+If you’d like an alternative to yearly resolutions, many people (myself included) choose One Word for the year.

-If you’d like to choose One Word, but need some guidance in picking the right word, here are 3 steps to choose the word for you, along with a list of suggested words.
+However, if you would like to try having One Word for 2023, but need some guidance in picking the right word, here are 3 steps to choose the word for you, along with a list of suggested words.

 3 Steps to Choose the Right Word